ABOUT THE BRAND

-Bea Stoneham is a Designer, Seamstress and Commission Artist based in the UK.
-Her editorials and costume design often respond to the fragile beauty of the Earth and so all collections and garments have sustainability as the core that is built upon in the designing and making process.
+I am a Designer, Seamstress and Commission Artist based in the UK.
+My editorials and costume design often respond to the fragile beauty of the Earth and so all collections and garments have sustainability as the core that is built upon in the designing and making process.

-As a lover of craftsmanship, the construction is just as important to her as the final product and creative direction.
-She is currently a part-time Seamstress and Social Media Manager for respected and loved Lycra brand Burnt Soul Clothing and will always enjoy the tactile element to her work.
+As a lover of craftsmanship, the construction is just as important to me as the final product and creative direction.
+I am currently a part-time Seamstress and Social Media Manager for respected and loved Lycra brand Burnt Soul Clothing and will always enjoy the tactile element to my work.

-After graduating from the University of West of England (Fashion BA), Bea worked on the costume for the Shobana Dance Company's performance at Southbank, London under Menswear brand COTTWEILER.
-She then went on to Burnt Soul Clothing whilst undertaking freelance work and commissions with projects such Pepsi's Christmas Advert.
+After graduating from the University of West of England (Fashion BA), I worked on the costume for the Shobana Dance Company's performance at Southbank, London under Menswear brand COTTWEILER.
+I then went on to Burnt Soul Clothing whilst undertaking freelance work and commissions with projects such Pepsi's Christmas Advert.